ethereum-optimism/superchain-ops/tasks/eth/1-security-council-phase-0/README.md

 Now click on the "State" tab.
 Verify that:

-1. There is only a single state override at address `0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`, which overrides storage slot `0x4` to new value `0x1`.
+1. There are only two single state override at address `0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`:

+   a.
+One of them overrides storage slot `0x4` to new value `0x1`.
 This override is only intended to change the Foundation multisig's quorum threshold to 1 so we can perform a tenderly simulation of the execution,

+   b.
+One of them overrides storage slot `0x5` to `0x56`.
+This override is an no-op to override the nonce of the multisig to 86, which is the same as it's current value.

 2. The `ProxyAdmin` contract at `0x543ba4aadbab8f9025686bd03993043599c6fb04`'s `_owner` is changed
    to a new multisig, and the configuration of this new multisig